 The experienced Maine Professional Private Investigator will have seen many typical situations in a particular field and will adapt their methods as they apply knowledge from past experiences.

 In the Maine Private Investigator profession, you will never stop encountering new situations that will act as learning opportunities to increase your knowledge and skills.
 If you ever arrive at a point in your career when you believe you can do no wrong, be prepared to be reminded that this is a lifelong journey.
 The Professional Investigator draws from the past, uses that information in real time to make calculated decisions and anticipates things yet to happen.
 Effective experience-based decisions will benefit the client and shape your reputation as a Maine Investigator.

-At the 10,000-hour mark, a Maine Private Investigator is considered a master in whatever field they obtained those hours.
+At the 10,000-hour mark, a Maine Private Eye is considered a master in whatever field they obtained those hours.
 They will have encountered nearly every situation imaginable in that field and have a vast repository of experiences to work with.
 When a new situation does occur, the master Investigator will be able to apply the Private Investigator knowledge gained from past experiences to the new situation.
 Furthermore, the master Investigator will not be susceptible to tunnel vision and will be able to think clearly in new situations, even intense ones.

 About the Author